Bi-Coloured-Python-Rock-Snake/creature/README.md

     assert len(html) < 1024 * 1024
 ```

-`reveal` makes a coroutine function out of a regular one, so it could be run in an event loop.
+`reveal` returns a coroutine function, so it can be run in an event loop.

-For example, you have written all your code in sync-style, using hidden functions.
-Now you
+This is the intended way of use: you write your code in sync-style, using hidden functions.
-want to run the top-level function.
-You reveal it and pass to `asyncio.run`:
+Then you pass the top-level function to `asyncio.run`:

 ```python
 asyncio.run(myfunc())
 ```

-Actually, hide/reveal doesn't make much sense here, since you could just use
+Actually, hide/reveal doesn't make much sense for this snippet, since you could just use
 the initial `download` function.
 Actually, you still can:

 ```python